Welcome to today's edition of the Rush 24-7 podcast.

 Their entire debate is about plans.

-It's about strategies, it's about PR, it's about themes.
+It's about themes.

 Never about their radicalism.

-They're debating in essence how to deceive the American people so they can win back power.
+They're debating, in essence, how to deceive the American people so they can win back power.

-Their professional advisors want them to deceive the electorate, deceive the electorate to win, and that's the battle whether they should lie about who they are or tell the truth about who they are, and that's their problem.
+And that's the battle, whether they should lie about who they are or tell the truth about who they are.

 They can't tell the truth about who they are.